 Each module is guided by both content and language objectives, beginning with a warm-up activity and includes a narrated PowerPoint presentation and readings.
 Throughout the course, participants have opportunities to reflect upon and practice the new learning; self-assess through quizzes; view real-world examples through video demonstration; and apply lessons learned through wrap-up activity.

 Module 1: Overview of Sheltered Instruction and the SIOP Model

 This module provides an overview of sheltered instruction and outlines the eight components of the SIOP Model.
 Upon completion of this module, participants will be able to identify the characteristics of sheltered instruction and recognize the eight components of the SIOP Model.

 Module 2: Learning a Second Language in the Classroom

 This module provides background on how students learn language in the content area classroom.
 Upon completion of this module, participates will be able to identify principles of second language learning in the classroom, and analyze the forms and functions of academic language in sheltered lessons.

 This module provides information on developing and implementing content and language objectives in sheltered instruction.
 Participants will learn to distinguish between content and language objectives, determine criteria for creating effective language objectives, practice developing objectives for a lesson, and view video clips of teachers presenting and reviewing objectives in authentic classroom settings.

-To register, please follow the registration link to begin the registration and payment process.
+Please follow the registration link to begin the registration and payment process.